radicle-dev/radicle-client-services/README.md

 Make sure your TLS certificate files can be found under `$HOME/.radicle`.
 If you are using TLS termination, simply omit the `--tls-*` arguments.

+Running `radicle-git-server` is more or less identical to running the HTTP API.

 You may also want to detach the process (`-d`) and run with a TTY in interactive mode (`-it`).